Welcome!

 Scars are typically well-concealed along the edge of the areola.
 Results are stable once swelling subsides, and recurrence is rare when hormonal causes are excluded.

 Post-operative care extends beyond routine reviews - it is an integral part of Dr Ng’s surgical philosophy.
-Through Doctor Stitch, an aftercare service founded to ensure seamless continuity and comfort, every patient is followed up personally by Dr Ng.
-Whether at home or in clinic, he provides attentive, discreet, and consistent care throughout the recovery journey.
+Through Doctor Stitch, an aftercare service founded to ensure seamless continuity and comfort, every patient is followed up personally by Dr Ng for attentive, discreet, and consistent care throughout the recovery journey.

 Frequently Asked Questions